9 December 2024

 Why do we call them Christmas carols?
 The word carol was introduced into English by the Normans and comes from the Old French carole.
 It shares a root with words like chorus and choir.
-But in what may be probably surprising to most, the first English carols were not just songs; they were also dances.
-After all, in ancient Greek drama, the chorus both sang and danced, and Terpsichore was the muse of dancing.
+But in what may be surprising to most, the first English carols were not just songs; they were also dances.
+After all, in ancient Greek drama the chorus both sang and danced, and Terpsichore, note the ending of the name, was the muse of dancing.
+Nor were early uses of the word associated particularly with Christmas.

-The word is first recorded in English usage around 1300, and in these early citations it refers to a ring-dance.
+Carol is first recorded in English use around 1300, and in these early citations it refers to a ring-dance.
 One of the earliest instances of the word is in the poem Kyng Alisaunder:

 Faire is carole of maide gent,